6 Ways to Save Money by Organizing Your Pantry

 Keep the things you use the most where you can reach them easily

-Keep the things you use all the time, like salt, pepper, and cooking oils, right near your food prep area.
-Store things you need less frequently, like canned goods, jars of sauces, and dry pasta, further away, higher up, or down low.
+Keep the things you use all the time right near your food prep area.
+Store things you need less frequently further away, higher up, or down low.

-This principle is also a good way to see how much remains in your supply, which of course also implies you should keep like things together.
+This principle is also a good way to see how much remains in your supply, which of course also suggests you keep like things together.
 Don’t store cans of diced tomatoes in more than one area, for example.

 Do a "Pantry Challenge" for a week